UniMath/agda-unimath/src/universal-algebra/algebras-of-theories.lagda.md

     Eq-Algebra A B → A ＝ B
   eq-Eq-Algebra A B = map-inv-equiv (equiv-Eq-eq-Algebra A B)

+  abstract
     is-torsorial-Eq-Algebra :
       {l3 : Level} (A : Algebra Sg Th l3) → is-torsorial (Eq-Algebra A)
     is-torsorial-Eq-Algebra A =
       fundamental-theorem-id'
         ( Eq-eq-Algebra A)
         ( λ B → is-equiv-Eq-eq-Algebra A B)
 ```